9 Best Receipt Scanner Apps for Small Business (2026)

 Cons:

-- Receipt scanning is a secondary feature, not the core product
+- Receipt scanning is a secondary feature

-- Can be complex to set up and navigate
+- Complex to set up and navigate

-6. Zoho Expense – Best Budget Option for Small Teams
+6. Zoho Expense -- Best Budget Option for Small Teams

 The free plan supports up to three users, making it a genuine option for very small teams.
 Receipt scanning accuracy is decent, and the mobile app handles basic scanning well.